RashedDadou/PDF.-Prosseorr-perception-/README.md

 That's why we designed the structured awareness network and batch processing system within the PDF processor, so the system doesn't forget what it read initially.
 In the PDF processor:

 That's also why we designed the "Segment Size/Overlay" property in Module B, to maintain text coherence and consistency as much as possible.

+  ## The design can be summarized as follows:

+1. Advanced structural analysis uses NumPy arrays to enforce precise mathematical order on tables and arrays.

+2. Semantic Keyword Binding understands the relationships between terms within the document instead of treating them as separate texts.

+3. Layout Structure Analysis understands columns, tables, headings, images, and layout better than traditional engines.

+4.Inferential Network treats the file as interconnected knowledge units (not just separate numbered pages).

+5. Structured Awareness Network maintains long-term memory within a large file so that early information is not forgotten.

+6. Batch Processing System reads the file in batches while preserving context.

+7. Chunk Size + Overlap, located in Module B, maintains text cohesion and reduces context loss between sections.

+8. Intelligent handling of arrays and tables solves the "array graveyard" problem that most models currently suffer from.

 ---